 Most schools are a mix of students from kindergarten to high school.

 13. Do I need any vaccinations before going to Korea?

 Yes you do.
 Please check with your local health care center.

-14. Will I get a drug test when I get to Korea?
+14. Will I have to do a drug test when I get to Korea?

 Yes you will.
-If you fail you will be deported from the country at your own expense.
+If you fail, you will be deported at your own expense.